 This article considers how Pinot Noir, a black grape, influences the taste of Champagne and its influence in making pink Champagne.
 There is also an example of using Pinot Meunier - a widely planted variety which hardly receives any mention.
 Some questions this article addresses, even if not explicitly, are: why aren't all Blanc de Noirs pink?
 Why isn't all Champagne made with black grapes (including those which have Pinot Meunier) pink?.
 Why isn't all pink Champagne made 'saignée' which is a complicated but normal part of the Champagne method, as opposed to blending red wines at their second fermentation.
 Wines may be made using both methods.

 On the face of it there may not appear to be much in common between the different Champagne styles of pink Champagne and blanc de noirs.
 Both have black grapes as part of their constituents - either Pinot Noir and/or Pinot Meunier.
-A characteristic of some blanc de noirs is a very slight but nonetheless discernible 'pinkness' in their colour - holding the glass up to a white background will help to determine if it is present1.
+A characteristic of some blanc de noirs is a very slight but nonetheless discernible 'pinkness' in their colour - holding the glass up to a white background will help to determine if it is present Note 1at the time of pressing the grape skins are allowed to 'bleed' into the juice..
 Even generic Champagne is often made up of a large part of the black grape varieties Pinot Noir and Pinot Meunier.
-One peculiarity of some rosé wines is that under the rules of the Champagne Appellation, rosé may be made from two types of production - where red wine skins are bled into the juice during the pressing and where a red wine is mixed into the white wines2 not forgetting that normal Champagnes, even blanc de noirs, are white.
+One peculiarity of some rosé wines is that under the rules of the Champagne Appellation, rosé may be made from two types of production - where red wine skins are bled into the juice during the pressing and where a red wine is mixed into the white wines Note 2the latter is considered slightly easier because it can be judged more carefully especially for the production of larger quantities of Champagne. not forgetting that normal Champagnes, even blanc de noirs, are white.
 So, for pink wines, whatever the method, the wine is carefully controlled to avoid any excessive colour or red wine characteristics from running into the wine.
 Its presence or absence is no reflection on quality.
 In the case of a rosé wine this 'bleeding' is more pronounced and the consequences are that the wine will collect some of the tannins from the grapes, some significant colouring may take place, and more of the characteristics of the black grape may be imparted into the wine - but not always.
 The other method of production is where red grapes, which aren't necessarily intended to be used for other forms of Champagne, are harvested and vinified as red wines and these are added to the blend.
 Depending on their proportion and the underlying character of the wine, this will also impart its own imprint.

 The case for Pinot Noirs